wp-plugins/custom-smilies-directory/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 1.1 =
+* Plugin now checks that the smilies folder exists in the active theme.
+If it doesn't, it loads the default WordPress smilies and shows an error notice in the admin panel letting the user know he has to upload the smilies to the theme directory.

 = 1.0 =
 * Initial release.